 - Hubspot (US with EU data hosting) – CRM, support portal, website hosting

 - Brevo (formerly Sendinblue), EU) – transactional emails

 - Microsoft Office365 (EU) – collaboration and emails

 - Thinkific (Canada) – Continuous Personal Development

 - Wonde and Groupcall - at our customer's choice we facilitate a data pull of staff data (email, names) from the data broker into GDPRiS.

 - Zendesk (US) – the support portal (being retired)

 We may use auditors and external consultancies who may come to see some of your data.
 We limit this to the best possible degree.

-We will only disclose your information to other parties in the following, limited circumstances:
+We will only disclose personal information to other parties in the following, limited circumstances: